-Have you ever seen your cat stand on its hind legs like a meerkat or prairie dog?
-While this move is cute and comical to humans, it serves a useful purpose out in the wild and is an important survival technique.
+Have you ever seen your cat standing on its rear legs like a meerkat or prairie dog?
+While this move is endearing to human owners, it serves a valuable purpose in the wild as a survival technique.

-A cat’s posture can say a thousand words.
-And with so many potential reasons behind your cat’s two-legged stance, it might take some observation before you understand what your cat is looking for.
-In many cases, cats are just looking for attention from their owners.
+With so many reasons behind your cat’s two-legged stance, it might take some observation work and analysis before you understand what your cat wants or is trying to achieve.

 Why Do Cats Stand on Two Legs?

-Some cats regularly stand on their hind legs – it’s not uncommon for them to walk around in that position either.
-While it looks adorable, it can be quite confusing the first time a cat makes this move.
+Some cats regularly stand on their hind legs, and it’s not uncommon for them to walk around in that position.
+However, it can be confusing the first time a cat makes this move.

-Alongside the two-legged stance, a cat will begin to hiss and growl if the predator comes too close.
-The cat is getting ready for a fight but is doing its best to diffuse the situation before it leads to that.
-Cats won’t fight unless they need to do so.
+As well as a two-legged stance, a cat will begin to hiss and growl if the predator comes too close.
+It’s ready for a fight but wants to avoid any confrontation.

-Cats are curious creatures.
-Curiosity did famously kill the cat, after all.
-If a cat has spotted something out of a window or has noticed a little bug on the ceiling, it will stand on its hind legs to try to get a closer look.
+If a cat has spotted something out of a window or an interesting bug walking on the ceiling, it’ll stand on its hind legs to get a closer look.

-According to Science Direct, a cat has one of the broadest hearing ranges among mammals.
-They can hear sounds clearly that humans can’t, so when they hear something that attracts their attention, they will typically investigate by standing on their hind legs to find the source of the noise.
+According to Science Direct, a cat has one of the broadest hearing ranges of mammals.
+They can hear sounds that humans can’t.
+So, when they hear something interesting, they’ll investigate.

 Most cats are tuned in to the rustling of a treat bag.
-So when you get them out of the cupboard, an excited cat will stand on its hind legs to get a closer look.
-The cat will also try to get to the treats as quickly as possible, especially if the animal is hungry.
+So, when you get food out of a cupboard, an excited cat will stand on its hind legs to get a closer look and nearer to the treat.

 Some special needs cats can only move around on their hind legs.
-This isn’t about being cute – it’s about getting around efficiently and safely.
-Dubbed the kangaroo cats by their fans, a number of felines born without front legs have burst onto the social media scene to document the plight of these unique animals.
-Celebrity special needs cats include Lily Bunny Sue Roux, and Roo.
+Dubbed the kangaroo cats, several cats born without front legs have burst onto the social media scene.

-Cats without front legs or paws instead use their hind legs to walk around.
-They become strong enough that affected cats can use them to hop around.
-If any part of their front legs remains, special needs cats will often use them to gain balance or push themselves off the ground.
-These cats are fully adaptable and often thrive with the right support.
+Cats without front legs or paws use their hind legs to walk around.
+Their legs become so strong that affected cats can use them to hop around.

 How To Get Your Cat To Stand Up